kissmetrics/km-support/_posts/2013-04-20-javascript.md

 This is most beneficial when you're working with a tag manager, where you might have to separate out the event logic from the initialization of the JS library.
 See the full discussion [here](https://github.com/kissmetrics/km-support/issues/11).

-# Cookies
+## Cookies

-Kissmetrics uses these *first party* cookies on your domain.
+Kissmetrics uses these *first-party* cookies on your domain.
 They expire after 5 years unless otherwise specified.

 Cookie Name | Description
 ----------- | -----------